jekyll/jekyll-seo-tag/README.md

 * `image` - Relative URL to an image associated with the post, page, or document (e.g., `/assets/page-pic.jpg`)
 * `author` - Page-, post-, or document-specific author information (see below)

+## Advanced usage

+Jekyll SEO Tag is designed to implement SEO best practices by default and to be the right fit for most sites right out of the box.
+If for some reason, you need more control over the output, read on:

 ### Disabling `<title>` output

-Jekyll SEO Tag is designed to implement SEO best practices by default.
 If for some reason, you don't want the plugin to output `<title>` tags on each page, simply invoke the plugin within your template like so:

 ```
 {% seo title=false %}